What Happens If You Fail Your GCSEs? GCSEs for Adults

-Adults may consider resitting their GCSEs to obtain a higher grade to improve their chances of employment.
-Retaking your GCSEs will also provide you with the opportunity to complete your A-Levels online.
+Adults may consider resitting their GCSE courses to obtain a higher grade to improve their chances of employment.
+Retaking your GCSEs will also provide you with the opportunity to complete your adult a-level courses.

 What happens if you do worse on your retakes?

 If you are resitting your GCSEs to qualify for A-Levels or to gain university entrance, you will need to obtain a minimum grade of 4; ideally, grades should be above 5.
 Therefore, if you do worse than a grade 4, you will need to retake your exams until you receive a grade 4 or higher.

 Studies have shown that 60% of people who retake their GCSEs don’t improve their grades, and 10% of retakers will receive lower grades.

 Don’t let this figure alarm you because there are many ways you can improve your GCSE results.
 Past students have recommended: